 2. Book design and layout

-I’m using Adobe InDesign for the book layout since I’ve grown reasonably comfortable with using it to produce my magazine, Qualia, which I publish periodically through Blurb.
+I’m using Adobe InDesign for the book layout since I’m reasonably comfortable using it.
 I could lay out the pages in Adobe Photoshop or similar software, but one advantage to using InDesign is that when it comes time to print the pages, I can use the “Print Booklet” feature and InDesign will take care of the imposition.
 If you don’t know what imposition means related to book layouts, neither did I. I’ll try to explain.
 Take a few sheets of paper and fold them into a booklet.
 Then, flip through each page as you would with a real book and write the page number onto each page.
 When you then take the booklet apart and separate out the sheets of paper you’ll see that the ordering of the pages on each sheet is not sequential.
 In order for the photos in your book to flow in the order that you have laid them out, you’ll have to print them in a specific order so that they are on the proper page when they’re printed and bound together.
 To help you better visualize imposition, the diagram below shows where pages would fall in a booklet comprised of four sheets of paper (i.e. a 16 page book).

 (InDesign can take care of the imposition for you, which makes life much easier.
 But you can do it manually if you’re not using software that automates it.
 It’s particularly not very complicated for how I am assembling the chapbook I’m describing in this blog post, but it could get complicated with hardcover books.)